-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

 PARAMEDIC - PREREQUISITES REQUIRED - Continued

 11. Monitor the Patient & Airway Post-Intubation

 - Declining or loss of ETCO2 may be a sign of a misplaced ET tube, shock or cardiac arrest. - Declining blood pressure is an ominous sign of hemodynamic collapse/death, which may occur suddenly.